Wall Park Avenue, Seven Hills

 Background

-Transport proposed changes to on-street parking on the north and south end of Wall Park Avenue.
-The proposal also included the suggestion to convert existing bus stops to bus zones.
-These changes would ensure that kerbside lanes are free at critical points and address concerns about parked cars along the street.
+Transport proposed changes to on-street parking on the north and south end of Wall Park Avenue, Seven Hills.
+The proposal also included the suggestion to formalise existing bus stops to bus zones.
+These changes would ensure that kerbside lanes are free to improve traffic flow and address concerns about parked cars along the street.

 Benefits